 “Treating the Earth well” can take other forms.
 Take, for instance, the work of the Laikipia Wildlife Forum in Kenya.
 It coordinates the efforts of a diverse group of local communities, ranchers, pastoralists, small scale farmers, and more than fifty safari lodges and tented camps to preserve the integrity of the Laikipia ecosystem.
 Stay at Loisaba Wilderness Lodge and see for yourself that wildlife research and sustainable land management provide the context for an unexcelled safari experience in which local Samburu and Maasai people are full partners.

 The word conservancy (as in the Mara Plains and the Olare Orok Conservancy) is another tip-off to the commitment by tourism ventures to the well-being of humans, wildlife, and the ecosystem of which they are a part.
-On the border of the Masai Mara Game Reserve, Mara Plains and local Masai communities are operationalizing a vision in which habitat destructive practices are being replaced by sustainable land management.
-Economic risk to the Masai stakeholders is offset by guaranteed annual compensation.
+On the border of the Maasai Mara Game Reserve, Mara Plains and local Maasai communities are operationalizing a vision in which habitat destructive practices are being replaced by sustainable land management.
+Economic risk to the Maasai stakeholders is offset by guaranteed annual compensation.

 North Island Seychelles represents an extraordinary case of environmental commitment.
 When the island was abandoned in the 1970s—that’s right, declared useless by its owners following the collapse of the coconut industry—it was overrun by non-local species and suffered from habitat degradation.
 Simultaneously the orphan island’s new owners began an ongoing reclamation effort that has restored indigenous species of plants and animals and with them the balance of nature, and created an accolade-winning luxury resort.